Skip to content

 Certain arguments need to be passed to SLURM in order for the job to run properly.
 Here we will set values for partion, mem-per-cpu and time.
 In the Matlab window enter:

+Replace PI_UCID with the UCID of PI.
+Check the SLURM Documentation for other SLURM parameters.
 To make this persistent between Matlab sessions these arguments need to be saved to the profile.
 In the Matlab window enter:

 >> c.saveProfile